 Wine and Paint Party Studio out of Bloomington, Indiana copying Megan Duncanson painting without permission, recognition or compensation.

-Megan Duncanson* discusses "The Paint Party Studios and the Illegal Copying of Artwork" in her post documenting her "own art being copied in a Wine and Paint Party Studio out of Bloomington, Indiana without permission or recognition/compensation in any way."
+At the time of this post, Megan Duncanson discussed"The Paint Party Studios and the Illegal Copying of Artwork."
+She documented her "own art being copied in a Wine and Paint Party Studio out of Bloomington, Indiana without permission or recognition/compensation in any way."
 It seems that copying paintings is a thriving business model as she has found "probably close to 50 of this type of companies."**

 2) The cultivation of a culture of copycats.

-With all due respect to the entrepreneurial efforts of business like Paint Party or workshop teaching of step by step tutorials, I think there is a BIG PROBLEM teaching people how to copy a painting or any other art/ craft project.
+With all due respect to the entrepreneurial efforts of a small business, a "paint party" copying another artist without their permission is unethical and illegal.
+So is teaching a step-by-step workshop or tutorial of another artist's work or style or work or signature technique.
+I think there is a BIG PROBLEM teaching people how to copy a painting or any other art/ craft project.

 We need to STOP COPYING, even licensed copying.
 If you want to paint, learn painting skills.
-If you want to work in a media, practice a skill.
+If you want to work in any media, practice a skill.

 "While most authors and teachers intend these tutorials and workshops to be inspiring, all too often participants blissfully continue to follow the instructions without further innovation."
 Consider that if you don't practice your creative muscle it will never be strong.
 Copying a painting, or copying a craft project does not exercise your creativity.